Financial-Times/wrapper-client/README.md

  - provides and API to retrieve and process wrappers using Swagger API (coming soon)
  - uses doT templating with some regex config changes to easily process the `<!--ft.code.variable-->` style FT wrapper variables

-This app is also deployed to Heroku http://wrapper-client.herokuapp.com/wrapper/ftalphaville and uses:
+This app is also deployed to Heroku http://wrapper-client.herokuapp.com (e.g. http://wrapper-client.herokuapp.com/wrapper/ftalphaville) and uses:
  - Nodefly for realtime monitoring `heroku addons:open nodefly`
  - Nodetime for process monitoring `heroku addons:open nodetime`
  - Loggly for logging https://financialtimes.loggly.com/